joemoose/dungeoneers.d20/docs/equipment.md

 - **Weapons, armor, and ammunition**: After a fight, roll d6 for each item that was used during the fight. **On 1**, mark usage.
 - **Torches and lanterns**: mark usage every 6 turns.
 - **Rations**: Mark usage after a meal.
-- **Other gear**: If used in a way that could break or deplete it, the GM may ask you to mark usage.
+- **Other gear**: If you use it in a way that could break or deplete it, the GM may ask you to mark its usage.

 Usage can be repaired on most damaged items, such as weapons and armor, for 10% of the original cost per point of usage removed.